shellander/test-examples/readme.md

 # FEDn MNIST

->Preparions: It helps to have a local copy of the FEDn repositiry available.
+>Preparations: It helps to have a local copy of the FEDn repository available.
 Clone or download it from https://github.com/scaleoutsystems/fedn.
 You will also use deploy-fedn-mnist.ipynb and mnist-predict.ipynb from this repository (https://github.com/scaleoutsystems/test-examples)

 ### Setting a reducer and combiner in STACKn
 1. Create a new project using the FEDn Project template.